Felipeortizvi/Lunar-Mining/README.md

 The simulation represents 72 hours of non-stop mining and must execute faster than real-time to provide timely analysis.

+## Run Executable Program

+`./LunarSim.exe`

+or

+`./LunarSim.exe 4 3`

+Allows you to add arguments for 4 Trucks and 3 Stations.

 ## Compiling The Code

 `cd ../Lunar-Mining/build/`